aespa – Flights, Not Feelings. Lyrics & Meaning

 I’m flying over the moon

-Yeah gonduseun gamgak
+Yeah gondusaewun gamgak

-Eongkyeoinneun my life
+eongkyeoinneun my life

 Damn, it’s hard pureo nwa fly high

-Kkeutkkaji nae mameul pyeolchyeo (pyeolchyeo)
+jeo gureum neomeo kkeutkkaji nae mameul pyeolchyeo

 I’m flying over the moon